-The original pressings of La Folia now usually sell for a premium, but the Speakers Corner reissue isn't cheap either, so I would still look for the original, but I would not pay more than $ 40 for it.
-It was a "popular" LP (for its type), so it shouldn't be that difficult to find one, in very good condition, for a reasonable price.
+The original pressings of La Folia now usually sell for a small premium, but I would still look for the original.
+It was a popular LP (for its type), so it shouldn't be that difficult to find one, in very good condition, for a reasonable price.
 (If you can ever find the "heavy" ATR, then consider yourself very lucky.)

 Footnotes- The Speakers Corner is separated into "cuts", while the original pressing is not (nor is the ATR).
 It captures the great "explosion" on Side One, though it misses the full intensity of the "whip crack" on Side Two (as does every other pressing with the one exception of the original "thin" ATR).